 - medications to treat constipation, gastroesophageal reflux, or other digestive issues

 Babies and young children with SMA are at risk of being underweight.
-On the other hand, older children and adults with SMA are at risk of being overweight or having obesity due to low physical activity levels.
+On the other hand, older children and adults with SMA are at risk of being overweight due to low physical activity levels.

 If your child is overweight, their healthcare team may recommend changes to their diet or physical activity habits.